wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 Rather than being a fanboy who focus too much on product technical features, here we focus on <strong>impacts</strong> on the lives of people.

-Instead of the traditional generic "Database Administrator" role name:
+Instead of the traditional generic "Database Administrator" role name, Microsoft designed Fabric documentation based on these roles for enterprises, listed in order of when they get involved in a green-field implementation:

+* <strong>Data Citizens</strong> are true end-users -- business people who need to make decisions and take actions based on data.

+   They are the authority on what are correct values in databases.

+   For each set of data, there is one <strong>data owner</strong> who approve data deletion and arrange for audits as well as approving who have access and extent of permissions (for implementation by a central security team using IAM tools).

+   Data Citizens need to be trained to use the tools provided by Data Analysts (apps, Power BI, Data Activator, etc.).
+   Some track where they spend time on technical aspects to ensure that the time spent is worth the value of the data.

+* <strong>Data (Business) Analysts</strong> serve the needs of Data Citizens by establishing dashboards and alerts, and training users on technologies and possibilities.
+These Analysts design the "data models" defining relationships among sets of data.

+* <strong>Data Engineers</strong> create databases (platforms) and automated <strong>data pipelines</strong> to move data from one place to another, such as from a data lake to a data warehouse. workflows for monitoring, data cleaning, loading, backups, etc.

+* <a target="_blank" href="https://www.indeed.com/career-advice/finding-a-job/what-is-data-steward"><strong>Data Stewards</strong></a> are <strong>data custodians</strong> responsible for protecting the organization's most treasured assets: its data.
+Stewards setup and operate processes for data governance and data quality.
+They monitor processes for collecting data -- inspecting contents to ensure that data is in the right format.
+They ensure that app logs, metric collections, database logs shipped, app transactions, snapshots of master data are backed up fully and as scheduled.
+Once a month they ensure that data can be fully and quickly restored, as measured by RTO (Recovery Time Objective) and RPO (Recovery Point Objective) SLAs.
+Such is an important fall-back in case of ransomware attacks.

+   Data stewards collaborate with others to solve data corruption or mis-sychronization of data between apps and utilities.

-* <strong>Data Stewards</strong> take care of backing up logs, transaction/master data.
-They establish IAM accounts with limited permissions and arrange for audits.
-In many organizations, to limit the impact of credential loss, they are the only ones who can delete data which others place in "limbo".
+   In many organizations, to limit the impact of credential loss, they, after approval by the data owner, are the only accounts who can <strong>delete data</strong> which others put "in limbo".

-* <strong>Data Engineers</strong> establish the platform and workflows for data cleaning, loading, and monitoring for governance.
+   PROTIP: Does Microsoft provide all the tools that Data Stewards need?

 * <strong>Data Scientists</strong> work on AI models using Data Science tools such as Notebooks written in PySpark for Machine Learning.

-* <strong>Data (Business) Analysts</strong> serve the needs of Data Citizens by establishing dashboards and alerts, and training users on technologies and possibilities.
-* <strong>Data Citizens</strong> are end-users -- business people who need to make decisions and are the ones to take action.
-<br /><br />

 Additional roles: